Our top pick for

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into CF Industries's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-CF Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$1.7 billion.
+CF Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.7 billion.

 The EBITDA is a measure of a CF Industries's overall financial performance and is widely used to measure a its profitability.